Zaphodious/proompt/README.md

 Q: But, why do you pass in the user ID and git info?

-A: I use this program on multiple Linux distros as well as MacOS and don't want to worry about weird cross-platform compat bugs that arise from system calls going weird.
+A: I use this program in multiple environments and don't want to worry about weird cross-platform compat bugs that arise from system calls going weird.
 Even with git bash on Windows, passing things in is almost always going to work.